z-forbes/Tophat-to-Wooclap-Importer/readme.md

-# Tophat to Wooclap Importer
+# Tophat to Wooclap Importer (Partial)

+This program is incomplete, as permission has not yet been granted to upload a large portion of it which was not written by me.

 This program allows for the Topat to Wooclap import process to be semi-automated.
 It runs on Windows.
 The program contains files which cause destructive actions.
 As outlined in the [license](/LICENSE), I disclaim all liability.